Heyimlulu/AutoInsuranceProject/README.md

 # InsuranceProject

-An automobile insurance management application using Spring Boot, Maven and Boostrap
+An automobile insurance management application using Spring Boot, Maven and Bootstrap

 ## Table of Contents